Nguyễn Thanh Hà

 Nguyễn Thanh Hà (born August 4, 2004) is a Vietnamese model and a beauty pageant titleholder.
 She was crowned Miss Environment Vietnam 2022.
 Therefore, she became the representative of Vietnam at Miss Eco International 2023 and was crowned as Miss Eco International 2023 along with the special award in Best Eco Dress.

-Early life and education

-Ben Tre is where Nguyen Thanh Ha was born and raised.
-She attended Ho Chi Minh City's Vinschool High School.
-She is currently pursuing her studies at Fulbright University Vietnam.

 Pageantry

 Miss Environment Vietnam 2022

 Thanh Ha was crowned as the winner of the Miss Environment Vietnam 2022 and was awarded "Media Beauty" also on the final night.
 She was chosen to represent Vietnam at Miss Eco International 2023.

 Miss Eco International 2023

 In 2023, she represented Vietnam at the Miss Eco International pageant in Cairo, Egypt.
 In the semi-finals, she received the Best Eco Dress award and was chosen as one of the top 11 finalists.
 At the end of the event, she defeated 39 other contenders and was crowned Miss Eco International 2023, becoming the first Vietnamese woman to win the pageant.